Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 + GitHub was use for the creation of the project repository.

 + The repository is connected to Gitpod.
-All the changes during the creation of the project are commited and push to GitHub.
+All the changes during the creation of the project are committed and push to GitHub.

 + As a final part,  the project is deployed to heroku.
 This is achieved by the linking between github and heroku.